cxdapp/workmates-springboot/src/main/resources/static/assets/libs/jquery-flot/API.md

 (like "rgb(255, 100, 123)") or an integer that specifies which of auto-generated colors to select, e.g. 0 will get color no. 0, etc.

-The latter is mostly useful if you let the user add and remove series, in which case you can hard-code the color index to prevent the colors from jumping around between the series.
+The latter is mostly useful if you let the users add and remove series, in which case you can hard-code the color index to prevent the colors from jumping around between the series.